sockeqwe/website-old/_posts/2015-07-28-adapter-delegates.md

 }
 {% endhighlight %}

-And then he took the fundament, an empty adapter, and put the Lego pieces on top of it:
+And then he took the fundament, an empty adapter, and put the Lego pieces on top of it to create the `NewsTipAdapter` which will be used in the new app:

 {% highlight java %}
 public class NewsTipAdapter extends RecyclerView.Adapter{